getlackey/inline-edit/README.md

 just accepts one attribute: action.

 Action can only be save or cancel.
 Cancel pulls all data from the API and restores all values.

+### Directive lk-error
+accepts a ttl argument to define how long should the error message remain visible.

 ### Directive lk-var
 takes the following attributes: